2020PB/police-brutality/reports/Oregon.md

 Two protestors are obeying federal officers' directions by moving down the street.
 They are not moving quickly.
 The filmer states, "I can't run, I'm injured."
 The two are beaten by multiple officers with batons.

-tags: protestor, shove, strike, beat, baton
+tags: protester, shove, strike, beat, baton

 id: or-portland-193